gthh2/c-myc_small_mol/README.md

 There are two subdirectories containing relevant input files to rerun the simulations for the apo and holo systems.

-These files include:
-Forcefield parameters
-NMR data used as restraints
-PLUMED input files
-Topology files
-Reference PDB files for the peptide and the small molecule.
+These files include: Forcefield parameters, NMR data used as restraints, PLUMED input files, topology files, Reference PDB files for the peptide and the small molecule.

+We used PLUMED 2.3.0-dev and GROMACS 4.6.7.
+PLUMED scripts have been updated to version 2.5.